Free 90-Degree Dial

 What is a cluster on the dial?

 A cluster is a group of factors (planets, points, or TNPs) whose folded dial positions fall within the selected orb of each other.
-Clusters highlight areas of concentrated energy in the chart.
-The tighter the cluster, the more focused and powerful the planetary picture.
-Clusters often represent key themes in a person's life.
+Clusters highlight places where several hard-aspect relationships share the same 90-degree axis.
+The tighter the cluster, the more interpretive priority it usually gets, but it should still be checked against the full chart.

 What orb should I use?

-A 1.5° orb is a good starting point — it catches the most meaningful configurations without too much noise.
-Tighter orbs (0.5–1.0°) show only the most exact planetary pictures.
-Wider orbs (2.0–3.0°) reveal more patterns but include weaker connections.
-Experiment to see which setting reveals the most coherent themes in your chart.
+A 1.5° orb is a practical starting point.
+Tighter orbs (0.5-1.0°) show fewer, more exact groupings.
+Wider orbs (2.0-3.0°) reveal more patterns, but some may be less useful.
+Experiment to see which setting produces clusters you can verify against the rest of the chart.